Bisimilarity in fresh-register automata: PSPACE-completeness for RAs with single assignment without erasure (RA( ))

-Our next aim is to show that $\sims$ and each $\simi{i}$ are closed under composition and extension of partial permutations.
-The latter allows us, in Lemma \ref{lem:play-length}, to bound the convergence of the indexed bisimulations by finding within them strict chains of subgroups.
-The former, in Section \ref{sec:npmagic}, helps us to represent $\sims$ succinctly by appropriate choices of representatives.
+\us{ \begin{rem} Given Lemmata~\ref{l:sym1} and~\ref{l:sym1b}, to obtain a polynomial-space algorithm for bisimilarity, it suffices to obtain a polynomial-space algorithm for symbolic bisimilarity.
+For the latter, it is enough to establish that symbolic bisimulation games can be decided in polynomially many rounds.
+In other words, it suffices to show that there is polynomial bound $B$ (dependent on the examined $\mathcal{A}$) such that ${\simi{B}}= {\sims}$. \end{rem} Our next aim is to show that $\sims$ and each $\simi{i}$ are closed under composition and extension of partial permutations.
+Such a closure for $\simi{i}$ will allow us to polynomially bound the convergence of indexed bisimilarities by finding within them strict chains of subgroups (cf.~Lemma \ref{lem:play-length}).
+The closure of $\sims$, on the other hand, will help us represent $\sims$ succinctly by appropriate choices of representatives (cf.~Section \ref{sec:npmagic}).}